New 2022 BMW X6 M50i

 2022 BMW X6 M50i – The X6 M50i is the most powerful non-M X6 variant, thanks to the 4.4-liter twin-turbo V8 that serves on the X6 M, albeit with less power than that model. with a good blend of subtlety and aggression thanks to the M Sport body kit and unique grey accents on the grille, window trim, and wing mirrors.

-It also gets more standard features with the inclusion of Harman Kardon 16 speaker audio settings and wireless charging, as well as a 20-way multi-contour front seat and four-zone climate control.
+It also gets more standard features with the inclusion of Harman Kardon’s 16 speaker audio settings and wireless charging and a 20-way multi-contour front seat and four-zone climate control.

 2022 BMW X6 M50i

 The BMW X6 crossover has stood in front of the styling curve.
-Defying convention and practicality, the curvaceous X6 is a close relative of the X5, one that replaces the crowded rear end for the X5 angle profile.
+Defying convention and practicality, the curvaceous X6 is a close relative of the X5, replacing the crowded rear end for the X5 angle profile.
 Longer and wider than its predecessor, the mid-size BMW X6 2022 is packed with technology.